Villa of Domitian

+It gained a notorious reputation among ancient authors from Domitian's rule but this may have been unjust.

+It was one of several palaces developed by Domitian outside Rome, such as that "at Circeii" (Sabaudia).

-Today the remains of the villa are located mostly within the estate of the Pontifical Villas of Castel Gandolfo, and the rest in the towns of Castel Gandolfo and Albano Laziale.
+Today the remains of the villa are located mostly within the papal Villa Barberini property, the most prominent of the villas in the pontifical estate of Castel Gandolfo, and the rest in the towns of Castel Gandolfo and Albano Laziale.
 The Villa Barberini gardens are open to visitors.

+The remains have not been excavated and a complete plan is not available, hence the papers of Lugli in 1913-20 are still the basis of later work.

 History

-The legendary capital of the Latin League, Alba Longa, was believed to have been founded by the son of Aeneas, Ascanius, around the ancient volcanic crater filled by Lake Albano.
-But there is no agreement among scholars about the exact location of the ancient city and no archaeological traces.

-Alba Longa was completely destroyed in the 6th c.
-BC, and Latium vetus annexed to Rome.
+The legendary nearby capital of the Latin League, Alba Longa, was completely destroyed in the 6th c.
+BC becoming part of the Ager Albanus, and Latium vetus was annexed to Rome.

 With progressive Roman expansion, the Alban Hills became home to numerous patrician suburban villas.
-In particular the remains of two large villas on the Via Appia Antica, one attributed to Publius Clodius Pulcher and the other to Pompey have been found.
+In particular the remains of two large villas on the Via Appia Antica, one attributed to Publius Clodius Pulcher in Herculanum (today in the garden of the Villa Santa Caterina of the Pontifical North American College) and the other to Pompey (Pompeo Albano, now in the municipal public park of Villa Doria) have been found.
 In addition various Republican-era villas nestled on the banks of the lake and beyond.
-All these properties eventually became, in one way or another, imperial property: by the time of Augustus, the extraordinary concentration of villas gave birth to the term Albanum Caesari.
+Many of these properties eventually became imperial property: by the time of Augustus, the extraordinary concentration of villas gave birth to the term Albanum Caesari.

 The first imperial villa estate here was inhabited by Tiberius, then Caligula and Nero.

-The works of Domitian
+The work of Domitian

-The first emperors probably contented themselves to live in the most sumptuous existing villas, namely that of Clodius in Herculanum (today in the garden of the Villa Santa Caterina of the Pontifical North American College) and that of Pompeo Albano (now in the municipal public park of Villa Doria).

-Domitian, who settled there on a permanent basis, decided to build a new main complex to the villa in the most panoramic position towards both the sea and the lake, and featuring lavish new structures such as a racecourse and theatre.
+Domitian settled here on a permanent basis, and decided to build a new main complex to the villa in the most panoramic position towards both the sea and the lake, and featuring lavish new structures such as a garden-stadium and theatre.
 Probably the project was entrusted to Rabirius, architect of the Palace of Domitian on the Palatine.